 In addition to revitalizing your plant beds, spring is a great time to reinvigorate your lawn.
 As lawn soil becomes compacted over time, it can get difficult for air, water, and fertilizer to penetrate the surface and get down to the grass’ root zone.
 Unfortunately, unlike a plant bed, you can’t just take a shovel to your lawn (unless you don’t mind a patchy mess).
 Instead, you’ll need a mechanical core aerator.
 This machine’s hollow tines break up the hard pack and create holes that allow air, water, and fertilizer to permeate the soil.
 By aerating your lawn each spring, you’ll enable it to thrive during the hot summer months.

 4. Sheet mulch your garden.

-Many gardeners put down fabric or polyethylene sheets to block weeds, but Laural Roaldson of Laural Landscapes, Inc. suggests an alternative method: sheet mulching with cardboard.
+Many gardeners put down fabric or polyethylene sheets to block weeds, but a cheaper alternative is sheet mulching with cardboard.
 Simply lay down overlapping sheets of cardboard throughout your garden and cover them with a thick layer of bark, wood chips or similar organic mulch.
 Besides being an effective weed blocker, cardboard attracts worms that help enrich the soil.
 It also naturally decomposes, which means you won’t have to deal with residual fabric in the soil, as is the case with synthetic weed barriers.
 The only catch is you’ll need to reapply new cardboard and mulch each planting season.

 5. Inspect irrigation systems.